-- 3.10.
+- 4.2.
 Responsible for overseeing the development, review, and updates of the HE Complaints Policy.
-Collaborating with relevant stakeholders, including the Senior Leadership Team (SLT) and the HE Quality Team, the Assistant Principal ensures that the policy aligns with regulatory requirements, industry standards, and the specific needs of the institution. - 3.11.
-Involved in conducting periodic reviews to address emerging issues and improve the effectiveness of the complaint resolution process. - 3.12.
+Collaborating with relevant stakeholders, including the Senior Leadership Team (SLT) and the HE Quality Team, the Assistant Principal ensures that the policy aligns with regulatory requirements, industry standards, and the specific needs of the institution. - 4.3.
+Involved in conducting periodic reviews to address emerging issues and improve the effectiveness of the complaints resolution process. - 4.4.
 Considers the formal complaint recommended outcome put forward by the investigator and signs off the complaint response.